This information describes surgery using a split-thickness skin graft.

 About Your Donor Site

-Your donor site will be chosen based on the size of the area that needs to be covered.
-Your surgeon will show you the area that may be used as a donor site.
-Common sites are the upper thigh and buttock.
+Your surgeon will choose your donor site based on the size of the area that needs to be covered.
+They will show you the area that may be used as a donor site.
+Sites often used are the upper thigh and buttock.
 Your surgeon will talk with you about your donor site during your clinic visit before your surgery.

 After your surgery, your donor site will look raw and red.
 You may have some discomfort or pain in the area for 1 to 2 weeks.